 Tally may bring challenges under Pennsylvania recount rules

-Pennsylvania counties ground through ballot counting Tuesday a week after voting concluded in a high-turnout election that tested a new vote-by-mail law and led some Republicans to doubt its results.
+Pennsylvania counties ground through ballot counting Tuesday, a week after voting concluded in a high-turnout battleground election that tested a new vote-by-mail law, as President Donald Trump sought to reverse a winning margin for former Vice President Joe Biden.

-Preliminary counts that were due at the close of business Tuesday from counties to the Department of State do not have to be complete but will be watched for how they might affect the presidential race numbers.
+Preliminary counts due at the close of business Tuesday from counties to the state elections bureau will be watched for how they might affect the presidential race numbers.

-They also may lead voters to ask officials to recount the tallies in their local precincts.
+All told, counties in Pennsylvania have tallied more than 6.77 million ballots, or about 74% turnout.

-Democratic candidate Joe Biden currently holds a 46,000-vote margin, too wide a gap for Republican President Donald Trump to qualify for a mandatory recount.
+Biden currently holds an approximately 46,000-vote margin, too wide a gap to qualify for a mandatory statewide recount.

 The Associated Press called the presidential contest for Biden on Saturday after determining the remaining ballots left to be counted in Pennsylvania would not allow Trump to catch up.